softypit/tradfrimqtt_c/README.md

 -l \<0-4> - log level (none/changes/errors/trace/debug)
 -f \<tracefile> e.g. /tmp/log/tradfri_mqtt.log

+All devices are polled every 10 seconds and changes to any parameters are published.
+This keeps track of any changes from dimmers/tradfri app.
+The gateway device list is polled every 15 minutes to discover new devices.

 ## MQTT commands
 For status subscribe to tradfri/status/#
 Daemon will publish to status topics each time a value changes (all values reported at startup or when a new device is discovered)